 Basic earnings per common share is computed using the weighted average number of shares outstanding during the period.
 Diluted earnings per share is computed in a manner similar to the basic earnings per share, except that the weighted-average number of shares outstanding is increased to include all common shares, including those with the potential to be issued by virtue of warrants, options, convertible debt and other such convertible instruments.
 Diluted earnings per share contemplate a complete conversion to common shares of all convertible instruments only if they are dilutive in nature with regards to earnings per share.

-The anti-dilutive common shares equivalents outstanding for the three months ended March 31, 2021 and 2020 were as follows:
+The anti-dilutive common share equivalents outstanding for the three and six months ended June 30, 2021 and 2020 were as follows: